 Gradually, the power of determining revenues was handed to product groups, and local managers took a backseat.
 A pivotal change made in the new structure was introducing three separate food units: edible fats, frozen foods and ice cream, and a general food and drinks group.

 These groups proved fruitful and helped the company expand in the European and North American markets.

 The 1970s was the time the marketing arena transformed.
 With every brand wanting to stand out, they popularized concepts, such as healthy eating and natural ingredients.

 The surge in demand for low-calorie foods was also a result of effective marketing.
 The challenge for Unilever was that all three of its food groups contained low-calorie products.
 It came in the way of their progress and dented their profits.

-But how could they form a system that resolved this problem and kept local managers and products groups intact?
+But how could they form a system that resolved this problem and kept local managers and product groups intact?

 Unilever formed a committee called “Food Executive” consisting of three directors.
 Its role was to control all food products instead of leaving it to specific groups or managers.

 Now, there are 5 product groups: edible fats, meals and meal components, beverages, ice cream, and professional markets.
 They play an essential role as advisors (more valued than in the 1960s) but are not responsible for profits.

 Simultaneously, local managers are allowed to oversee the regional needs and preferences of consumers.